davidmoten/sparse-hilbert-index/README.md

 # sparse-hilbert-index
-Java library to create and search random access files (including in S3) using the space-filling hilbert index (sparse)
+Java library to create and search random access files (including in S3) using the space-filling hilbert index (sparse).
+More sensationally described as *Turn Amazon S3 into a spatio-temporal database!*.

 Features
 * sorts input file based on hilbert index